monikase/AI_Ethics/Fairness_Implementation_Playbook/4_RCG.md

 ## 5️⃣ Audit-Trail System Architecture

 The audit‑trail system is designed to **enable full, verifiable reconstruction of any regulatory‑relevant decision** made by the AI system.
-It ensures that decisions can be explained, audited, and defended throughout their retention period, in line with EU AI Act requirements on logging, traceability, monitoring, and incident investigation.
+It ensures that decisions can be explained, audited, and defended throughout their retention period, in line with EU AI Act requirements on logging (Art.
+12), traceability (Art.
+23), post‑market monitoring (Art.
+61), and incident investigation (Art.
+54).

 ### 5.1 Architecture Overview